Lur'em in fishing Guide

 Horsepower per Engine: 250

-Ready for a hands-on fishing adventure in Corpus Christi?
-Join Captain Fil and the Lur'em In Fishing Guide team for a 5-hour wade fishing trip that'll get you up close and personal with the local catch.
-We'll take you to prime spots where you can cast your line for speckled trout, redfish, and flounder.
-Whether you're a seasoned angler or new to wade fishing, our experienced crew will show you the ropes and help you make the most of your time on the water.
-With a small group of just 2 guests, you'll get plenty of individual attention and guidance.
-Don't miss this chance to test your skills and create some great fishing stories.
-Book your spot now and get ready for a rewarding day in the shallows of Corpus Christi!
+Ready for an awesome day of fishing in Corpus Christi?
+Join Captain Fil and the Lur'em In Fishing Guide crew for a 5-hour wade fishing adventure.
+We'll take you to the best spots where speckled trout, redfish, and flounder are biting.
+Wade into the shallows and feel the thrill of catching fish up close and personal.
+Whether you're new to wade fishing or an old pro, our experienced guides will help you make the most of your time on the water.
+With room for two guests, this trip is perfect for a fun outing with a friend or family member.
+Don't miss out on this chance to test your skills and reel in some impressive catches.
+Book your spot today and get ready for a fantastic day of fishing in the rich waters of Corpus Christi.
+Remember, deposits are non-refundable, so plan accordingly!

 Lur'em in fishing Guide